ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Benchmarking and Improving AI Writing Assistants

+Session-level alignment is necessary to test whether models can align with human writing goals at the level of overall writing outcomes.

-\paragraph{Setup.} For each session, models receive the “before-text” and either a single intention label or the sequence of intentions observed in that session, then generate the corresponding “after-text.”
-We use GPT-5 \citep{gpt5} as the base model and evaluate alignment with human writing using BERTScore-F1 \citep{zhang2019bertscore}.
-Results for other models (e.g., Qwen \citep{qwen2}) and metrics (e.g., Levenshtein distance) appear in the Appendix \ref{sec:appendix:output-alignment} and show consistent patterns.
+We report main results using GPT-5 as the representative model and evaluate alignment with human writing using BERTScore-F1.
+Results for other model (Qwen2.5-14B-Instruct) and metric (Levenshtein distance) appear in the Appendix \ref{sec:appendix:coarse-fig} and show consistent patterns.

-\paragraph{Findings.} Model alignment decreases as sessions grow longer or cognitively more complex (Figure~\ref{fig:intention-session-summary}).
-As shown in Figure~\ref{fig:intention-session-category-only-bertscore}, GPT-5 (and Qwen) perform best on \textit{Revision} intentions (e.g., \textit{Clarity}, \textit{Fluency}) but struggle with \textit{Planning} and \textit{Implementation}, which demand deeper reasoning and structural organization.
+\paragraph{Finding} \emph{Model-human alignment degrades as writing sessions become longer or cognitively more complex} (Figure~\ref{fig:intention-session-summary}).
+As shown in Figure~\ref{fig:intention-session-category-only-bertscore}, GPT-5 (and Qwen) perform best on Revision intentions (such as \textit{Clarity}, \textit{Fluency}) but struggle with Planning and Implementation, which demand deeper reasoning and structural organization.
 Alignment further drops when multiple intentions co-occur within a session, indicating models’ limited ability to integrate overlapping cognitive goals.
 Overall, current LLMs excel at surface refinement but remain weak at sustaining the intertwined reasoning processes that drive human scholarly writing.